Here’s a look at the life of Keith Richards, musician and founding member of the Rolling Stones.

 Education: Attended Sidcup Art School

-Has been nominated, with the Rolling Stones, for 11 Grammy awards and has won two.
+Has been nominated, with the Rolling Stones, for 12 Grammy Awards and has won three.

-Timeline: 1960 - Rekindles friendship with Mick Jagger after running into him at a train station.
+1960 - Rekindles friendship with Jagger after running into him at a train station.

-1962 - Forms the Rolling Stones with Mick Jagger and Brian Jones.
+1962 - Forms the Rolling Stones with Jagger and Brian Jones.

 1963 - The Rolling Stones sign to Decca Records and release their first single.